 Data has a lifecycle that requires careful management from the day it is created until the day it is no longer in use.
-By managing this data properly, the risks are greatly decreased and the usability and quality of the data is greatly increased.
+By managing this data properly, the risks are greatly decreased and the usability and quality of the data are greatly increased.
 Ultimately these two things together lead to a better and more profitable business no matter the industry or topic.

 Some of the biggest focus points in data management include:

-Data quality: Availability and usability of data for its desired purpose.
+Availability and usability of data for its desired purpose.
 Maintaining data quality is not a one-time effort, but instead requires regular ‘maintenance’ at logical times in the cycle.

-Data access: Being able to access and retrieve data from its current location.
+Being able to access and retrieve data from its current location.

-Data integration: Different steps and methods for combining different types of data.
+Different steps and methods for combining different types of data.

-Master data management (MDM): Defining, unifying, and managing the data that is essential across an organization.
+Defining, unifying, and managing the data that is essential across an organization.

-There are a wide range of tools available to support all of the above and more for industries with data volumes that are both small and large.
+There is a wide range of tools available to support all of the above and more for industries with data volumes that are both small and large.
 One example of this can be seen with ETL tools, which ‘extract’ incoming data from multiple sources, ‘transform’ it into the required format, and then ‘load’ it into its final destination, often a data warehouse.

 Advantages of Effective Data Management